ZARP-Gaming/GProfiler/README.md

 </p>

 > [!NOTE]
-> The JIT Profiler requires the `gprofiler` binary module, which you can download here: TODO
+> The JIT Profiler requires the `gprofiler` binary module, which you can download here: https://github.com/ZARP-Gaming/GProfiler/releases/latest

+> [!NOTE]
 > The module is currently only built for windows.

 ---